jpleva91/node-notes/README.md

 ### Clone the project and run
 npm install

-### Start the project by running
+### Transpile Typescript to Javascript by running
-tsc && npm start
+tsc

+### Starting the app
+cd dist && node app.js --help

 ### Using Commands
-npm start [Command]
+node app.js [Command]

 ### Commands

 #### help
-npm start --help
+node app.js --help

 #### add
 Create a new note.
-Example: npm start add --title='This is a title' --body='This is the body'
+Example: node app.js add -t='This is a title' -b='This is the body'

 #### list
 List all current notes by title.
-Example: npm start list
+Example: node app.js list

 #### read
 Read a note with a given title.
-Example: npm start read --title='This is a title'
+Example: node app.js read -t='This is a title'

 #### remove
 Delete a note with a given title.
-Example npm start remove --title='This is a title'
+Example node app.js remove -t='This is a title'